How do I apply?

 How do I calculate a weighted GPA?

-1. GPA: A weighted GPA of 3.0 or above is STRONGLY recommended, and a minimum of 2.75 weighted GPA is required to apply to one of the five MIT programs.
+A minimum weighted GPA of 2.95 is required to apply to any of the five MIT programs.

 Bio 231 4 credits